marxin/texi2rst-generated/sphinx/libgomp/the-libgomp-abi/implementing-master-construct.rst

     block

-Alternately, we generate two copies of the parallel subfunction and only include this in the version run by the master thread.
+Alternately, we generate two copies of the parallel subfunction and only include this in the version run by the primary thread.
 Surely this is not worthwhile though...